 - (a) Entry controls.
 The office of the PFCC is PAC entry controlled, with only authorised persons allowed entry.
 Visitors will be accompanied at all times.
 Any stranger seen in close proximity to entry-controlled areas will be challenged, their reasons for presence checked and if necessary, reported to a senior manager; - (b) Secure, lockable desk drawers and cupboards.
 Desk drawers and cupboards will be kept locked if they hold confidential information of any kind.
 Personal information is always considered confidential; - (c) Methods of disposal.
 Paper documents will be shredded.
 Digital storage devices will be physically destroyed when they are no longer required; - (d) Equipment.
-PFCC employees will ensure that individual monitors are not visible from outside their workstation and that they log off from their PC when it is left unattended; - (e) IT security.
+PFCC employees will ensure that individual monitors are not visible from outside their workstation and that they log off from their PC when it is left unattended; Automatic shutdown should be configured so that when any device is left unattended it will lock automatically. - (e) All staff engaged in data handling for PFCC have a responsibility to ensure that all data, whether it be physical or logical is protected during transportation.
+All devices must be either switched off locked whist being transported.
+Files, electronic devices such as iPads and laptops much be kept out of sight and not

+- left in unattended vehicles. - (f) IT security.
 IT provision is provided for the PFCC by the Essex Police/Kent Police Joint ICT Department.
 A condition of use is compliance with the security policies of Essex Police.